asistex/Sublime-Text-harbour-Package/README.md

 * Copy or move the downloaded file to **\Sublime Text 3\Packages\ **
 * Unzip the package there.
 This will create a folder named **harbour**
 * Move (drag) the file **harbour.sublime-package** to the folder **.\Sublime Text 3\Installed Packages\ **
-* Open Sublime, load a file .ino .
+* Open Sublime, load a file .prg .
 Click on the right bottom corner of Sublime and select from the list **harbour**